aklump/lobster/docs/source/php.md

 # PHP

-All PHP files need to include this line at the top:
+For access to functions and the php Lobster framework, all PHP files need to include this line at the top:

     <?php
     require_once getenv('LOBSTER_ROOT') . '/bootstrap.php';